Introduction

 Identify Key Characteristics and Implications of the Deadline

 Did you know the IRS can hit you with a fee of $255 for each partner or shareholder every month the return is late?
 Ouch!
 That can really take a bite out of your bottom line.
 And if you’re underpaying, the IRS isn’t shy about charging interest on unpaid taxes at a whopping 8% per year, compounded daily.
-So, sticking to this deadline is crucial for and ensuring your business runs smoothly without tax headaches.
+So, sticking to this deadline is crucial for cash flow management and ensuring your business runs smoothly without tax headaches.

 - Adjusting withholdings